-The subject property contains a one-storey residential dwelling built in the 1960's.
+The subject property is a vacant residential lot.
 It does not meet any of the criteria for Designation under the Ontario Heritage Act.
-The proposed demolition and construction of a new dwelling will have no impact on the cultural heritage resource, that being the Lorne Park Neighbhourhood.
-Mitigation measures, as noted above, have been considered and no further action is required.
+The proposed construction of a new dwelling will have no impact on the cultural heritage resource, that being the Lorne Park Neighbhourhood.

-14 A Village within a City, Lorne Park Estates Historical Committee, 1980, Page 9
+10 A Village within a City, Lorne Park Estates Historical Committee, 1980, Page 9